ahatanar/SentimeterFrontend/README.md

 ### Frontend

-1. Make sure your in the the frontend directory:
+1. Make sure you're in the the frontend directory:
     ```bash
     cd SentimeterFrontend
     ```